• Skip to primary navigation

 Medication is likely to be used.

-Possible side effects during a medically assisted detoxification include:- drowsiness, tiredness, unsteadiness, poor muscle coordination, forgetfulness headache, dizziness, low blood pressure, stomach upsets, skin rashes, problems with your eyesight, changes in the level of sexual desire, inability to pass urine/holding of urine in the bladder
+Possible side effects during a medically assisted detoxification include:- drowsiness, tiredness, unsteadiness, poor muscle coordination, forgetfulness, headache, dizziness, low blood pressure, stomach upsets, skin rashes, problems with your eyesight, changes in the level of sexual desire, inability to pass urine/holding of urine in the bladder.

-To aid with these side effects the following drugs can be prescribed.
-Zopiclone to support sleep patterns.
-Vitamin B strong compound and Thiamine to support the
+To aid with these side effects, the following drugs can be prescribed – Zopiclone to support sleep patterns.
+Vitamin B is a strong compound, and Thiamine supports the loss of vital nutrients to the body.
+Carbamazepine to support delirium tremens or the shakes.
+Metoclopramide to help with sickness and stomach cramps.

 Duration of detoxication 8-12 days.